HMCS Corner Brook: Design

-As built the Upholder/Victoria class was designed as a replacement for the Oberon class for use as hunter-killer and training subs.
+As built the Upholder class was designed as a replacement for the Oberon class for use as hunter-killer and training subs.
 The submarines, which have a single-skinned, teardrop-shaped hull, displace 2220 LT surfaced and 2455 LT submerged.
 They are 230 ft 7 in long overall with a beam of 25 ft 0 in and a draught of 17 ft 8 in.

 The submarines are powered by a one shaft diesel-electric system.
 They are equipped with two Paxman Valenta 1600 RPS SZ diesel engines each driving a 1.4 MW GEC electric alternator with two 120-cell chloride batteries.
 The batteries have a 90-hour endurance at 3 kn.
 The ship is propelled by a 4.028 MW GEC dual armature electric motor turning a seven-blade fixed pitch propeller.
 They have a 200 LT diesel capacity.
 This gives the subs a maximum speed of 12 kn on the surface and 20 kn submerged.
 They have a range of 8000 nmi at 8 kn and 10000 nmi at snorting depth.
 They have a range of 8000 nmi at 8 kn.
 The class has a reported dive depth of over 650 ft.

-The Upholder/Victoria class are armed with six 21 in torpedo tubes.
+The Victoria-class boats are armed with six 21 in torpedo tubes.
 In British service, the submarines were equipped with 14 Tigerfish Mk 24 Mod 2 torpedoes and four UGM-84 Sub-Harpoon missiles.
 They could also be adapted for use as a minelayer.
 The submarines have Type 1007 radar and Type 2040, Type 2019, Type 2007 and Type 2046 sonar installed.
 The hull is fitted with elastomeric acoustic tiles to reduce acoustic signature.
 In British service the vessels had a complement of seven officers and 40 ratings.